-Make sure:

-- Control lever is in the NEUTRAL position.
+Make sure remote control is in the NEUTRAL position.

-- Throttle lever is at the IDLE position.

-- Turn the ignition key to START position.
+Turn the ignition key to START position.
 Release the key immediately after the engine starts.
-If the engine fails to start, refer to the propulsion unit operator's manual for additional information.
+If the engine fails to start, refer to the outboard operator's manual for additional information.